- About Us

 Endorsed programs provide areas of learning typically not covered by courses and can contribute to students’ WACE requirements.
 A wide range of endorsed programs can be delivered in a variety of settings by schools, training organisations and workplaces, universities and community organisations.

-For more information see Section 6 of the WACE Manual.
+For more information about endorsed programs for Year 12s in 2015 see Section 6 of the WACE Manual 2014-15.

 The School Curriculum and Standards Authority recognises the value of service learning.

-Community service hours accumulates by students over years 10, 11 and 12 can be reported to the School Curriculum and Standards Authority by the school where students complete their senior secondary education.
-The hours reported are recorded on the student's statement of results.
+Community service hours accumulated by students over Years 10, 11 and 12 can be reported to the School Curriculum and Standards Authority by the school where students complete their senior secondary education.
+The hours reported are recorded on the student's statement of results (2015) and Western Australian Statement of Student Achievement (2016 onwards).